Yngel72/EnergyGame/tutorial072e.md

 # Environmental impact - save the planet
 ## Introduction
 ### Introduction @unplugged
 How do different energy sources affect the environment?
 Here's a suggestion for how to make the game about saving the planet.
-You'll need to have done the tutorial on how to create different kinds of energy sources first.
-If you haven't, go back and do that one first.
-If you have already done it, please continue by clicking OK.

 ### Step 1
 Let's start by adding a fossil fuel source, like coal.
 Find a ``||Loops.repeat 4 times||`` block from the ``||Loops.Loops||``-menu and place it in your main code, underneath the other ``||Loops.repeat||`` blocks.
 Write 100 where i says 4 to make 100 instances of coal on the map.